 Policies Coquitlam Public Library strives to offer community access to new and emerging technologies, such as 3D printing, and to inspire a new interest in creation and collaboration.
 The Library wishes to help the community bring their creations to life.
 3D printing is an additive manufacturing process that makes three dimensional solid objects from a digital file.
 Successive layers of material are layed down until an entire object is created.
 3D printing has been around since the late 1980s in manufacturing and for prototyping and is now becoming widely available to the consumer market.

-Equipment The Library’s Innovation Hub contains: 2 - Tinkerine Ditto Pro 3D Printers and 1 Makerbot Replicator 2 3D Printer - available to the public for educational purposes to make three-dimensional objects in PLA, a plastic-like substance, using a design that is uploaded from a digital computer file
+Equipment The Library’s Innovation Hub contains: 2 - Tinkerine Ditto Pro 3D Printers and 1 Makerbot Replicator 2 3D Printer - available to the public for educational purposes to make three-dimensional objects in PLA, a plastic-like substance, using a design that is uploaded from a digital computer file on an SD card

 1 - Maker and Form 3D Scanner – available for making scans of existing 3D objects